serverless/serverless/docs/providers/aws/guide/variables.md

 In this example, the serverless variable will contain the decrypted value of the SecureString.

 ## Reference Variables using the Secrets Manager
-Variables in [Secrets Manager](https://aws.amazon.com/secrets-manager/) can be referenced [using SSM](https://docs.aws.amazon.com/systems-manager/latest/userguide/integration-ps-secretsmanager.html).
-Use the `ssm:/aws/reference/secretsmanager/secret_ID_in_Secrets_Manager~true` syntax(note `~true` as secrets are always encrpyted).
+Variables in [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) can be referenced [using SSM](https://docs.aws.amazon.com/systems-manager/latest/userguide/integration-ps-secretsmanager.html).
+Use the `ssm:/aws/reference/secretsmanager/secret_ID_in_Secrets_Manager~true` syntax(note `~true` as secrets are always encrypted).
 For example:

 ```yml